tc39/proposal-string-replaceall/README.md

 Champion: Mathias Bynens (Google, @mathiasbynens).

-This proposal is at stage 4 of [the TC39 process](https://tc39.es/process-document/).
+This proposal is at stage 4 of [the TC39 process](https://tc39.es/process-document/), and is scheduled to be included in ES2021.

 ## Motivation